 Visiting artist, Kiera O’Toole, Ireland

-‘Warning' centres on the relationships between humans and nature within the site-specific area of Portobello Beach, Edinburgh.
-The project aims to reveal what is visible to call attention to what is not.
+‘Warning' centred on the relationships between humans and nature within the site-specific area of Portobello Beach, Edinburgh.
+The project aimed to reveal what is visible to call attention to what is not.
 The ‘natural’ landscape of Portobello is physically marked by a disused waste pumping station, an old sewer pipe, groins and is a heavily post-industrial site.
 Portobello has repeatedly received a low rating for bathing and is marked as ‘poor’ in 2019.
-By giving new meaning to existing natural found materials, the project seeks to create new perceptual experiences of the natural site.
-In doing so, this three-part artwork enables the viewer to ponder their natural environment and connect deeply to the local fragile ecology and to themselves as beings.
+By giving new meaning to existing natural found materials, the project sought to create new perceptual experiences of the natural site.
+In doing so, this three-part artwork enabled the viewer to ponder their natural environment and connect deeply to the local fragile ecology and to themselves as beings.

 -Site specific chalk drawings at the site of the Joppa pumping station (sea walls onto the beach).
 The chalk used consists of calcium carbonate (CaCO3), the same material as the shells.

 -Public Warning Signs at one of the beach groynes

 -“Wonder Shells” modified common seashells using graphite powder to be displayed at an undisclosed location around Portobello.

 Recently, seashells such as Common mussel (Mytilus edulis), Common Scallop (Aequipecten opercularis), Common Cockle (Cerastoderma edule) found on this site have lost their colouring due to unknown reasons.
 Research suggests that colouring will return once environmental conditions improve.

 The work was installed for the first weekend of the Art Walk - 7th and 8th Sept 2019.